-SrDir, Chief of Technical Strategy & Operation, NPR Digital Media
+SrDir, Chief of Technical Strategy & Operation,

 In the fall of 2007, Zach J. Brand joined NPR Digital Media to oversee the technical strategy and operation of NPR’s content on new media platforms, including NPR.org, podcasts and mobile devices.
 He has focused on developing extensible and re-usable architectures for tools and content which support both NPR branded products as well as NPR member station’s efforts.
 Recent efforts have included the redesigned, and Peabody award winning website, mobile apps including iPhone, iPad and Android, and the NPR API.

 Prior to joining NPR, Brand spent over twelve years at Washingtonpost.Newsweek Interactive.
 At different times his responsibilities included both application development leadership and infrastructure management for the various websites produced by WPNI including www.washingotnpost.com, www.newsweek.com, www.slate.com and BudgetTravel Online.
 He played key roles in development of the various content management systems, display ad and classified advertisement technologies, and the core infrastructure architecture which maintained a best in class availability for The Washington Post’s flagship website during his tenure.